 \subsection{Idealization, Computation, and Verification}

-Treating model scores as constructive reals, relative to an internal regime $R$, is a methodological abstraction.
-Unlike this ideal, standard neural networks operate with floating-point arithmetic and typically expose only point estimates at their outputs.\footnote{Finite-precision computation can still fall under the constructive discipline.
+Treating model scores as constructive reals relative to an internal regime $R$ is a methodological abstraction.
+Deployed neural systems ordinarily use floating-point arithmetic and expose point estimates rather than constructive reals or nested interval sequences.\footnote{Finite-precision computation can still fall under the constructive discipline.
 Stored floats may be treated as degenerate bounds $[c,c]$ or as rounding-aware bounds $[c-\delta,c+\delta]$ under a floating-point model fixed by $R$.
-The practical issue is not whether the system computes real numbers ``in themselves,'' but whether it can propagate and check witnesses that force the comparisons on which categorical speech acts depend.} Thus, approximating the constructive ideal in practice calls for additional analysis techniques, such as interval bound propagation, abstract interpretation, Lipschitz-based methods, as well as calibration or conformal prediction, which supplement ordinary forward passes with certified information about possible score ranges or prediction sets.
+The practical issue is not whether the system computes real numbers ``in themselves,'' but whether it can propagate and check witnesses that force the comparisons on which categorical speech acts depend.} Approximating this discipline in practice requires supplementary techniques.
+Interval and abstract-interpretation methods may provide certified bounds, while calibration, conformal prediction, and related uncertainty methods provide model-side or distributional information unless a sound bridge connects them to an instance-level predicate.

 However, guarantees come at a cost.
-In deep, high-dimensional networks, the resulting bounds are often conservative.\footnote{Though strict interval bounding is treated here as a regulative ideal, active research addresses its practical limits.
-To mitigate exponential bound overestimation (the ``wrapping effect''), solutions include verification-aware training \citep{gowal2018effectiveness} and inherently 1-Lipschitz architectures \citep{anil2019sorting}.
-To overcome the computational intractability of verifying billion-parameter models, scalable pathways include randomized smoothing \citep{cohen2019certified} (yielding probabilistically certified radii) or confining heavy interval calculus to a shallow, verified ``decision head'' atop a frozen foundation model (cf. Section~\ref{sec:hybrid}).} Intervals tend to widen with depth, and tightening them can be computationally expensive.
-In practice, this means that a fully constructive approach will abstain in many cases where a classical model would issue a confident prediction.
-Moreover, some of the strongest guarantees are currently obtained in offline or semi-offline settings, such as formal verification or robustness analysis, not as part of every online inference.
-From this perspective, fully constructive behavior at every layer and at every decision point is best understood as an idealization, not an immediately realizable design constraint.
+In deep, high-dimensional networks, the resulting bounds are often conservative.\footnote{Practical approaches to improving or scaling certification include verification-aware training \citep{gowal2018effectiveness}, 1-Lipschitz architectures \citep{anil2019sorting}, and randomized smoothing \citep{cohen2019certified}.} Intervals tend to widen with depth, and tightening them can be computationally expensive.
+In practice, a fully constructive approach will abstain in many cases where a classical model would issue a confident prediction.
+Moreover, some of the strongest guarantees are currently obtained in offline or semi-offline settings, such as formal verification or robustness analysis, rather than during every online inference.
+The near-term target is therefore to introduce certificate-gated decision layers selectively, at points where they do not defeat the system's purpose.